gersongams/Javascript-Challenge/04 - Functional JS 1/README.md

-# 04 - Array cardio day 1
+# 04 - Functional Javascript 1

 There's no preview on this beacause is on the console.